GuylianGilsing/PHPValidation/README.md

     - `lowerThan` field validator for numeric strings, floats, and integers
     - `lowerEqual` field validator for numeric strings, floats, and integers
     - `between` field validator for numeric strings, floats, and integers
+    - `isDate` field validator for date strings and objects that implement the DateTimeInterface interface

 ## Installation
 ```bash